 Dark decor pieces are a great way to add some dark elements without it costing a fortune.
 You can add dark coloured photo frames, a candle or two and even a dark vase.

 Dark furnishings like console tables or bench seats work so well in a hallway space.
 Dark timbers are another way to incorporate darker tones into your hallway too.

 Still not convinced?
-Check out these 35+ dark hallway ideas to take you to the dark side!
+Check out these #+ dark hallway ideas to take you to the dark side!

 1. Dark navy hallway